 Who We Are

-LEAF is a national non-profit organization which uses law to advance the equality of women, girls, and gender diverse people in Canada.
-Our national office is based in Toronto, and we have volunteer branches in Edmonton, Thunder Bay, Ottawa, Kingston, Toronto, Hamilton, Windsor, Montréal, and Halifax.
+LEAF is a national non-profit organization which uses law to advance the equality of women, girls, trans, and non-binary people in Canada.
+Our national office is based in Toronto, and we have volunteer branches in Edmonton, Calgary, Winnipeg, Thunder Bay, Ottawa, Kingston, Toronto, Hamilton, Windsor, Quebec, and Halifax.